-- Increasing utilization and distribution of newsletters and brochures in public education, training and outreach efforts. - Continuing with the Housing and Urban Development Fair Housing Assistance Program Grant to provide expanded programs, projects, and resources in support of fair housing and outreach. - Continuing the Department and Commission's exposure through television and print media through the quarterly Nexus Newsletter, the quarterly Nexus Television program and the quarterly Tu Comunidad Spanish television program on WSTV-13. - Continuing with the three strategies to increase and expand outreach to the public in areas of race relations and cultural diversity, to be accomplished by: - 1.
+- Increasing utilization and distribution of newsletters and brochures in public education, training and outreach efforts. - Continuing with the Housing and Urban Development Fair Housing Assistance Program Grant to provide expanded programs, projects, and resources in support of fair housing and outreach. - Continuing the Department and Commission's exposure through television and print media through the quarterly Nexus Newsletter, the quarterly Nexus Television program and the quarterly Tu Comunidad Spanish television program on WSTV-13.

+- Continuing with the three strategies to increase and expand outreach to the public in areas of race relations and cultural diversity, to be accomplished by: - 1.
 Following strategies outlined in the Human Relations Strategic Action Plan. - 2.
 Ensuring that a Human Relations Specialist is employed who is bilingual with special emphasis on the Hispanic community; - 3.
 Continuing partnerships with at least ten (10) key community agencies. - Continuing current fair housing education and cultural outreach programs, to be accomplished by: - 1.
 Working with the Regional Association of Realtors on the American DREAM Weekend, which is an affordable housing partnership initiative; - 2.
 Locating and disseminating culturally-based pamphlets and brochures. - Conducting appropriate training for the Human Relations Commission and its committees/subcommittees to be accomplished by: - 1.
-Updating orientation materials for all Human Relations Commissioners;

-- 2. Conducting training for new Human Relations Commissioners, as needed; - 3.
+Updating orientation materials for all Human Relations Commissioners; - 2.
+Conducting training for new Human Relations Commissioners, as needed; - 3.
 Conducting new refresher fair housing training for all Commissioners; - 4.
 Conducting Hearing Board training as appropriate for Hearing Board members. - Continuing outreach to local high schools with cultural diversity/racial equity forums, accomplished by: - 1.
 Encouraging the Student Human Relations Committee assist the local high schools with establishing Human Relations Committees at each school; - 2.
-Continuing the Student Race Relations Forum during Race Equality Week. - ✓ Producing a comprehensive cultural diversity training module for City employees that emphasizes all of the protected classes under Title VII. - Continuing to increase the media publicity of Human Relations Commission and Department programs.
+Continuing the Student Race Relations Forum during Race Equality Week. - Continuing to increase the media publicity of Human Relations Commission and Department programs.